prostotin/cybersec/processHacking.md

 We modified our Account Balance through memory hacking.

 Why would Windows even have such a function, you may ask?
-Well, "originally it intended to allow debuggers to establish breakpoints and maintain instance data for other processes, but in practice, it allows both passive attacks such as scanning memory for high-enthropy ares that constitute keys, and active attacks in which a target process' code or data is modified to provide supplemental functionality of benefit to a hostile process" (Cryptographic Security Architecture: Design and Verification
+Well, "originally it intended to allow debuggers to establish breakpoints and maintain instance data for other processes, but in practice, it allows both passive attacks such as scanning memory for high-entropy areas that constitute keys, and active attacks in which a target process' code or data is modified to provide supplemental functionality of benefit to a hostile process" (Cryptographic Security Architecture: Design and Verification
 By Peter Gutmann)

 Links: